Forza Motorsport 4: Reception

 Forza Motorsport 4 received "universal acclaim" like the first three games before it according to the review aggregation website Metacritic.
 It also won the award for Most Anticipated E3 2011 game from Computer and Video Games.
+During the 15th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences awarded Forza Motorsport 4 with "Racing Game of the Year".
 It ranked first in sales in the United Kingdom during the week of its release.
 As of April 30, 2012 it ranked 23rd in sales in the UK.

 Luke Reilly of IGN called the game "this generation's premier racing simulator".
 He praised the game's Autovista mode, specifically mentioning the attention to detail given to even the smaller parts of the vehicles.
 He gave high marks for the commentary given by Jeremy Clarkson of the BBC's Top Gear.
 He called Clarkson's remarks "refreshingly candid".
 Reilly did state, however that he wished the game offered evening races.
 Editor Martin Robinson of Eurogamer felt that the game was "easy to fall in love with."
 Robinson noted that several cars benefit from the improved handling system, including the Ferrari 250 Testa Rossa.
 He contrasted the game to Gran Turismo 5 (GT5).
 He explained that GT5 emitted a "crazy love" from its developers and noted that Forza Motorsport 4 "often failed to embrace the emotion its subjects can inspire."
 Official Xbox Magazine's Ryan McCaffrey lauded the game's 60 fps framerate and breathtaking views.
 He stated that this, along with excellent sound design, kept him "playing from the cockpit view the entire time."
 He did note, however, that the game's soundtrack felt out of place, and that he muted it during gameplay.

 Jeff Gerstmann, co-founder of Giant Bomb, felt that while Forza Motorsport 4 was a "fantastic driving game" it merely felt like an incremental improvement on its predecessor.
 "I found myself getting a very 'annual sports game update' vibe off of it," stated Gerstmann.
 Justin Calvert of GameSpot agreed; he said that Forza Motorsport 4 refines upon its predecessor, "but also feels just a little too familiar".
 X-Play's Jason D'Aprile also felt that Forza Motorsport 4 an improvement over Forza Motorsport 3, "making it the absolute king of the road."
 He cited the game's audio and visuals, the number of cars and tracks, the online play and variable skill level all as high points.
 However, D'Aprile felt that the Kinect implementation was "a gimmick" and expressed disappointment that there was not more content involving Top Gear.
 Matthew Kato, reviewer for Game Informer, was unimpressed by Forza's Kinect integration as well.
 He felt that Kinect-based racing "isn't satisfying since your arms get tired and the game controls the gas and brake for you."